How to Use This HVAC Calculator?

 We publish these numbers because you should be able to verify the math yourself.
 Most HVAC calculators treat their formulas like a black box.
 We’d rather show you exactly how your result was calculated.

-HVAC Load Calculation Example
+HVAC Load Calculation Example: A Houston Living Room

 Let’s walk through a real scenario so you can see how the numbers come together.